kimiaf1998/DietProgram/README.md

 ### DietProgram

-This is a `JavaScript` program to schedule a diet for every week in a period.
+This is a `JavaScript` program to schedule a diet for every days of a week in a period.

 ### Languages and Dependencies